VeryLittleGravitas/CDTADPQ/readme.md

 Documentation on the [full agile delivery process](https://github.com/VeryLittleGravitas/CDTADPQ/wiki/Agile-Delivery-Process)

 For the purposes of the ADPQ submission, we implemented a simplified process, appropriate to the scope and available time.
-The following describes the four 1 week sprints that were completed for the design and build of the prototype.
+The following describes the deliverables achieved in each of the four 1 week sprints that were completed for the prototype.

 #### Sprint 1
 * Defined usecases & personas